Helping You Move Forward

 Attorney Gregory J. Eck can help you determine which method of relief is most applicable to your removal situation.
 Whether you are facing deportation for a criminal conviction or for an expired visa, our Newark deportation defense lawyer can help you out of your legal dilemma and guide you safely to the end of the legal proceeding.

-Schedule a free consultation with the Law Office of Gregory J. Eck by calling (201) 366-9254 to learn more about your options.
+Contact Us Today for a Consultation with the Law Office of Gregory J. Eck by calling (201) 366-9254 to learn more about your options.

 Service That Stands Apart